-Biotechnology Industry Partnership Programme (BIPP) is a government partnership with Industries for support on a cost sharing basis for path-breaking research in frontier futuristic technology areas having major economic potential and making the Indian industry globally competitive.
+The Biotechnology Industry Partnership Programme (BIPP) was launched on 5th December, 2008.
+BIPP is a government partnership with Industries for support on a cost sharing basis for path-breaking research in frontier futuristic technology areas having major economic potential and making the Indian industry globally competitive.
 It is focused on IP creation with ownership retained by Indian industry and wherever relevant, by collaborating scientists.

-BIPP supports the development of appropriate technologies in the context of recognized national priorities in the area of agriculture, health, bio-energy, green manufacturing, when the scale of the problem has serious consequences for social and economic development.
+BIPP supports the development of appropriate technologies in the context of recognized national priorities.
+Proposals are invited under 7 broad themes: a.)
+Drugs including drug Delivery, b.)
+Vaccines and clinical trials, c.)
+Biosimilars & stem cells, d.)
+Devices & Diagnostics, e.)
+Agriculture, f.)
+Industrial Biotechnology including Secondary Agriculture and g.)
+Bioinformatics & facilities that virtually cover every aspect of Biotechnology.
 BIPP is an Advanced Technology Scheme only for high risk, transformational technology/ process development.
 It is for high risk futuristic technologies and mainly for viability gap funding.
 The uniqueness of this scheme is that it is for "Break through research" which enables product and process development and is patentable, with IP ownership rights resting with industry.

 Features of BIPP

 BIPP covers four broad categories (I, II, III & IV) as described below:

 Category I: Areas with major social relevance but uncertain market driven demand

 Category II: High risk, discovery and innovation research with relevance for making India globally competitive

 Category III A: Evaluation & validation of already existing products of high national importance promoting local innovation (Clinical Trials)

 Category III B: Evaluation & validation of already existing products of high national importance promoting local innovation (Agriculture Field Trials)